 Here's How to Clean Blinds

 - Vacuum blinds.
 Whether your blinds are metal, wood, or plastic, vacuuming weekly with a brush attachment will go a long way toward keeping them clean.
 If you try to vacuum with anything other than the brush attachment, it won't be nearly as effective, and you run the risk of scratching or denting your blinds.
 For best results, close the slats all the way to reach more surface area of the blinds as you vacuum.

 - Spot clean.
 Finger marks and dirt buildup may need some extra help after vacuuming.
 Try wiping small dirty sections with a damp sponge.
-To avoid water spotting, gently wipe dry with a clean microfiber cloth or an older towel.
+To avoid water spotting, gently wipe dry with a clean microfiber cloth or an old towel.

 - Whiten dingy ropes and tapes.
 On many blinds with white cording, ropes, and taped areas, dinginess can be an issue.
 If washing doesn't help, try touching up the white areas with some white shoe polish.
-It's a nice temporary fix that will cover up most dinginess.
+It's a nice temporary fix that will cover up most of the dinginess.

 Homemade Cleaners for Blinds

 For dry cleaning, the best tools are the vacuum cleaner with a brush attachment or a microfiber cleaning cloth.
-Not sprays or cleaners are needed.
+Avoid using sprays or cleaners.